Rokr0k/multiprocessing/README.md

 ```

 ## Gimmick Patterns
-High-end users may make some gimmick patterns in their levels.
+Users that are familiar with javascript may make some gimmick patterns in their levels.
 ```js
 function gimmick() { // Code before the graphics are completely drawn.
     // pass;